 5: We start our day with a walking tour of the French Quarter where we see Jackson Square, Pirates Alley and St. Louis Cathedral.
 Next we board our motorcoach with our local guide for a driving tour of New Orleans.
 Since lunch will be later today, we stop for an iconic New Orleans treat, beignets and coffee.
 Our lunch is on the Steamboat Natchez as we enjoy a Harbour Jazz cruise.

 6: Traveling north from New Orleans we enter plantation country.
 This morning we stop at Oak Alley Plantation appropriately named for the large oak trees that line the path leading to the large antebellum home.
 We have time to explore the grounds, tour the home and have lunch during our visit.
-This afternoon we continue north to Vicksburg, MS. Night in Vicksburg.
+This afternoon we continue north to Jennings, LA.
+Night in Jennings.

-8: We have experienced Cajun Country and are on our way home.
-A pleasant drive through Oklahoma brings us to our departure points.
+8: We have experienced Cajun Country and the Deep South and are on our way home.
+A pleasant drive through Oklahoma brings us to our departure places.

 Contact Us with questions you may have regarding this tour.
 To book this tour, please call 1-800-658-1734 or mail a completed Reservation Form along with your deposit to: